210927-JavaFS/project0-Build-coder/PROJ_DESC.md

 Although accessing them would be unlikely as the interface only displays customer's bank accounts, no others.

+- in the customer interface, the customer can access inactive accounts if they know their id.
+Again, unlikely as the id is never presented to them until the acccount is active

 - Encryption of password only reverses the password.
 The Encryption class is it's own file though so updating it to perform a standard of encryption shouldn't be too much more work